Apply for student finance for 2017/18

 New full-time students

-31 May 2013 is the application deadline for courses starting in September 2013.
-If you apply after this date, Student Finance England will still do all they can to ensure you have your funding at the start of term.
+26 May 2017 is the application deadline for courses starting in September 2017.
+You can still apply after this date, but Student Finance cannot guarantee that your funding will be in place by the time you start your course.

-Part time students starting a course on or after 1 September 2012 can apply for a tuition fee loan.
+Part time students can apply for a tuition fee loan from Student Finance.

-Applications for courses starting in September 2013 will open in the summer of 2013.
-Further information about student finance and loans
+Applications for courses starting in September 2017 will open shortly.
+Further information about student finance and loans.

 Distance Learning students

-Distance Learning students starting a course on or after 1 September 2012 may be eligible for a tuition fee loan.
-Further information about student finance and loans
+Distance Learning students may be eligible for a tuition fee loan.
+Further information about student finance and loans.

 Need to change your student finance application?